iiab/iiab/roles/maps/README.md

 Click the button to enter "drawing" mode (your mouse pointer should change).

 Draw a rectangle that represents the region you want to download.
-To draw, click one corner of the rectangle and then the opposite corner.  **(Make sure to only click, do not drag!)**.
+To draw, click one corner of the rectangle and then the opposite corner.  **(Make sure to only click, do not drag!)**

 Once you have a rectangle, you'll immediately see a pop-up in the middle of it: